heathermiller/dist-prog-book/chapter/4/dist-langs.md

 Requests to shared memory are transparent to user processes.
 Faults occur on the page level.

-Operations on shared pages are gauranteed to be coherent; after a process writes to a page, all subsequent reads will observe the results of the write.
+Operations on shared pages are guaranteed to be coherent; after a process writes to a page, all subsequent reads will observe the results of the write.
 To accomplish this, Mirage uses a protocol for requesting read or write access to a page.
 Depending on the permissions of the current "owner" of a page, the page may be invalidated on other nodes.
 The behavior of the protocol is outlined by the table below.